Whatsapp Icon

 Immunotherapy

 Immunotherapy represents a revolutionary approach by utilizing the body's immune system to fight myeloma cells.
 Monoclonal antibodies, such as daratumumab, target specific proteins on the surface of myeloma cells, marking them for destruction by the immune system.
 Additionally, Chimeric Antigen Receptor (CAR) T-cell therapy is an innovative treatment where a patient's T cells are genetically modified to attack myeloma cells more effectively.
-CAR T-cell therapies, such as idecabtagene vicleucel, have shown promising results in treating patients with heavily pretreated multiple myeloma.
+CAR T-cell therapies, such as idecabtagene violence, have shown promising results in treating patients with heavily pretreated multiple myeloma.

 Bispecific Antibodies